apache/spark/docs/scala-programming-guide.md

 You can mark an RDD to be persisted using the `persist()` or `cache()` methods on it.
 The first time it is computed in an action, it will be kept in memory on the nodes.
 The cache is fault-tolerant -- if any partition of an RDD is lost, it will automatically be recomputed using the transformations that originally created it.
+Note: in a multi-stage job, Spark saves the map output files from map stages to the filesystem, so it only needs to rerun the last reduce stage.
+This means that multi-stage jobs that are rerun will often not recompute the full dependency graph.
+The lack of recomputation, in this case, does not indicate that RDDs are cached.

-In addition, each RDD can be stored using a different *storage level*, allowing you, for example, to persist the dataset on disk, or persist it in memory but as serialized Java objects (to save space), or replicate it across nodes, or store the data in off-heap memory in [Tachyon](http://tachyon-project.org/).
+In addition, each cached RDD can be stored using a different *storage level*, allowing you, for example, to persist the dataset on disk, or persist it in memory but as serialized Java objects (to save space), or replicate it across nodes, or store the data in off-heap memory in [Tachyon](http://tachyon-project.org/).
 These levels are chosen by passing a [`org.apache.spark.storage.StorageLevel`](api/scala/index.html#org.apache.spark.storage.StorageLevel)